Lekic/trace/app/views/documentation/_stress.html.md

 ## Stress

 The final form of testing is an overall tests on the system: stress testing.
 To stress test the system we used simulation software to mimic the system being used by hundreds of users at a single time, performing some simple tasks, seeing if the system could handle the load.
+Stress Tests for the deployed Heroku application can be done using the Blitz addon, simulating up to 5000 concurrent users to test load capacity.